peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition-C-/README.md

 3. DO NOT FORGET THIS: EditT / Adapt first settings in mycMotDetRec_config.ini to your needs
 4. Run ./mycMotDetRec
 5. You may see a few times this repeated message.
 Just ignore it: libpng warning: iCCP: known incorrect sRGB profile
+6. Use key q to close the program or CTRL-C in the console/terminal

 To compile/Adapt the C++ program.